Grudgeguy/Waste-Detection-and-Classification/README.md

 #### For training the TACO dataset was used
 http://tacodataset.org/

 #### The models are result of transfer learning and fine tuning on multiple different models.
-Also, demo videos are present detecting litter.